 For Transfer Students

-Please follow the four steps listed below so you can attend one of these dates.
+Please follow the five steps listed below so you can attend one of these dates.

-Once you activate your Access Account, NSO is a four-step process:
+Once you activate your Access Account, NSO is a five-step process:

 - Take Your ALEKS Math Assessment